platformsh/template-builder/templates/elastic-apm/files/README.md

 The versions of Kibana and APM that are downloaded are specified as environment variables in the build hooks.
 Kibana and APM are very sensitive to version compatibility, so if upgrading the version ensure that you upgrade both in tandem, and possibly Elasticsearch itself as well.

+## Embedding into another project

+If you would prefer to include the full APM suite inside another project, do the following:

+1. Copy the `kibana` and `apm` directories to your application as-is.

+2. Copy the `elasticsearch` service definition from `services.yaml` to your project's `services.yaml`.
+Do not rename the service or else the default configuration provided will not work.

+3. Add an additional route in your project at the subdomain of your choosing that has an upstream of `kibana:http`, and another that has an upstream of `apm:http`.

 ## Customizations

-On initial run, Kibana by default will run a self-optimize step.
+On its initial run, Kibana by default will run a self-optimize step.
 This step is very memory intensive and will not complete successfully on a Platform.sh `S` sized container (used by development environments).
 Instead, this repository includes the optimized asset files pre-loaded, and copies them into place in the Kibana deploy hook.
 That skips the self-optimize step.

 If you upgrade Kibana, you will need to re-generate the pre-optimized files.
 To do so, run the following command locally: